Organic Farming

 One of the basic principles of organic farming is to manage soil organic carbon to extend soil health.
 Since the utilization of manufactured fertilizers is prohibited, organic producers increase soil ripeness by incorporating excrement or compost into the soil, driving to increased soil organic fertility.

-Organic farming is much in vogue today because it is practised without factory made chemicals such as fertilisers and pesticides.
-Hence, it does not affect environment in a negative manner.
+Organic farming is much in vogue today because it is practiced without factory-made chemicals such as fertilisers and pesticides.
+Hence, it does not affect the environment in a negative manner.

 Organic agribusiness sustains sound soil by: